-Once your application has been reviewed and accepted, you will receive an email with instructions for downloading your examination packet.
-The packet will contain specific exam information about the date and time of the exam, ProctorU instructions, exam instructions, and information about the test delivery.
+You will receive your exam packet and any exam updates at the email address you used to complete the exam application.
+Please use the same email address for all ISTM correspondence and ProctorU.
 Please add the following email addresses to your email address book to be sure the spam filters on your email account will accept email from these addresses.
-Notice of how to access exam results when available will also come from this email address.
+Notice of your exam results when available will also come from one of these email addresses.
 ISTM@ISTM.ORG and LEARNING@ISTM.ORG